Last Updated on

 Your audience has to be able to find what they’re looking for and quick!

-Of course you gain points if you can also be captivating, controversial, thought provoking, meaningful, engaging and hilarious!
+Of course you gain points if you can also be captivating, controversial, thought provoking, meaningful, engaging and perhaps even stick some meaningful verses in there!

 Write Superior Content Faster?
 Heck Yes!